 4 | I’ve heard lots of people feed fruit and veg, is this necessary?

-Veg is not appropriate for feeding cats, but certain fruits and veggies can be fed to dogs, green vegetables like spinach and kale in particular are full of lots of lovely vitamins & minerals and carrots are high in Vitamin C. Veg can be especially useful as a filler upper for dogs who need to lose weight as it is lower calorie than meat.
+Veg is not appropriate for feeding cats, but certain fruits and veggies can be fed to dogs, green vegetables like spinach and kale in particular are full of lots of lovely vitamins & minerals.
+Veg can be especially useful as a filler upper for dogs who need to lose weight as it is lower calorie than meat.
 We’d suggest feeding no more than 20% veg else your dog could be missing out on all the essential vitamins and minerals meat provides.
 Avoid starchy veg like carrots, swede, parsnip if you have a dog prone to ear/skin infection as the sugars in these veg can promote yeast growth.
 Dogs do not possess the amylase to break down the cell walls in veg like other animals do.
 Therefore it must be lightly cooked or grated/blended raw to break these down and allow dogs to get any nutrition from them.

 5 | Can I feed pasta/rice as well?